- Home

 Overview

-Te Waiu o Aotearoa Trust was established in 1994 in partnership with Māori and Iwi entities to promote, develop and provide for the education and advancement of Māori in the general business, banking, and finance industries.
+Te Waiu o Aotearoa Trust was established in 1994 in partnership with Māori and Iwi entities to support Māori students pursuing tertiary study in business, banking, finance and technology-related disciplines, helping to foster future Māori leaders and professionals across Aotearoa.

 Scholarship value